yashrajmani/App_dev/README.md

 Application Development: KOTLIN

-THIS IS NOT HIGH END APPS, This Repo is just a record of my app devleopment journey.
+THESE ARE NOT HIGH END APPS, This Repo is just a record of my app devleopment journey.
 I am adding 3 apps as of now later i might add few more.